CompBtBs/CCLE-metabolic-features/README.md

 ## 🧠 Computational Approach

 We use a generic metabolic network graph.
-The network can be any standard metabolic network, but we reconstructed our own compact network **ENGRO2** (Damiani et al., 2022), consisting of ~500 reactions.
+The network can be any standard metabolic network, but we reconstructed our own compact network **ENGRO2** (Di Filippo et al., 2022), consisting of ~500 reactions.
 We also run the pipeline for the **genome-wide Recon3D** network (~11,000 reactions).

-Flux boundaries (i.e., differential constraints) are applied based on gene expression and nutrient data specific to each cell line (Damiani et al., 2022).
+Flux boundaries (i.e., differential constraints) are applied based on gene expression and nutrient data specific to each cell line (Di Filippo et al., 2022).

 We then sample the feasible solution space using either:
 - **CHRR**